voidtrance/voron-klipper-extensions/state_notify/README.md

 Klipper executes event handlers for the various events it triggers in the order in which the event handlers have been registered.

-The `state_notify` module registers a handler for the `READY` event, which is used to execute the `on_ready_gcode` template.
-Since the template may end up executing arbitrary GCode commands, it is possible for the `state_notify` module to cause Klipper crashes during the execution of the `on_ready_gcode` template.

-A crash may happen because the `on_ready_gcode` template is executing GCode handled by an object, which has not gone through it complete setup sequence - the object's `READY` handler has not been called yet since it was register after the `state_notify` handler.
+While the `state_notify` extension is designed to register its `READY` handler as the last handler in the list, thus ensuring that all object `READY` handlers run before the `state_notify` handler, a crash may happen if the `on_ready_gcode` template is executing GCode handled by an object, which has not gone through its complete setup sequence - the object's `READY` handler has not been called yet since it was register after the `state_notify` handler.

 Unfortunately, there isn't a way that this can be handled from within the `state_notify` module since there is no way to know what other modules will register `READY` handlers and